cvermno/Lausanne/README.md

 Plus, we've included a special video demonstration and insights from our latest Kaggle competition and a cool application of text difficulty classification!

 ## Meet the Team! 👥
-- **Camille** - The Logistic regression and decision tree expert corageous enough to dive into advanced CamemBERT techniques!
+- **Camille** - The Logistic regression and decision tree expert, corageous enough to dive into the advanced CamemBERT techniques! and a worderful video producer.
-- **Mariana** - The data preprocessing, kNN and Random Forest expert that loves writting read me files and thinking on cool ways to use text classification
+- **Mariana** - The data preprocessing, kNN and Random Forest expert that loves writting read me files and implementing text classifiers into streamlit apps.

 ## The Menu 📖
 - [The Data We Used](#the-data-we-used)